 Click on the blue headings to access the guidance.
 The text be below the heading links is only a short summary.

 from Fox News: The Texas Medical Association ranked 37 activities on a scale of 1-10.

 This Tools & Resources page has a wealth of information about COVID-19, including coverage information, links to various websites to help you stay informed, information on testing sites, mental wellness resources, and even a COVID-19 Self-Checker tool from the CDC.

 Blue Cross and Blue Shield of Texas (BCBSTX) has set up a resource page to house all of their COVID-19 member guidance.
 It includes information about member cost-sharing being waived for COVID-19 testing and treatment as well as for virtual visits.
 There are links to some of that guidance below.

-May 21: BCBSTX is closely monitoring activity around COVID-19 and is committed to helping their employer customers and members stay informed.
+August 12: BCBSTX is closely monitoring activity around COVID-19 and is committed to helping their employer customers and members stay informed.
 BCBSTX is extending some of it COVID-19 coverage dates.
-See the April 30, 2020, chart for previous extension dates.
 As always, members should call the number on their ID card for answers to their specific benefit questions.